Godolphin and Latymer School: Reviews, Rankings, And More

 Approximately 900 applicants contend for just 110 available places, as it operates on a five-form entry system.
 Godolphin and Latymer School is now part of the London 11+ Consortium, which has introduced a new entrance test starting from 2023.
 Successful candidates in the test are subsequently invited for interviews.
 It’s important to note that the school does not have a sibling policy in place.

-For the 16+ entry, there are typically around 12-15 places available, and this admission stage is highly competitive.
+For the 16+ entry, there are typically around 12-15 places available, a highly competitive this admission stage.
 Roughly a quarter of the school’s intake is comprised of students from state schools.

 The school is committed to providing extra time, supported by appropriate documentation, to candidates with Special Educational Needs (SEN).
 However, it is emphasised that candidates are expected to deliver competitive results even with the additional time.
 The head of the school maintains that if a candidate does not perform at a level commensurate with their peers despite receiving extra time, the school may not be the best fit for them.

-Testimonials and Reviews
+Testimonials and Reviews of Godolphin and Latymer

 James Sanders